 The bus ride from Caño Negro to Selva Verde wasn’t very long and we arrived at the lodge well before lunch.
 Along the way, Roger spotted a number of swallows perched along a power line.
 He asked Dago to stop so we could look at them closely.
 One species was very large compared to the others—easily identified as a Gray-breasted Martin.
 The group discussed the possibilities for the other species for some time.
 Roger saw Southern Rough-winged Swallows, which were moderately easy to identify because of their overall drabness, and Cliff Swallows.
 I’m very familiar with Cliff Swallows and I just couldn’t see any of the classic field marks.
 The group studied those birds for about 10 minutes when suddenly, the light forehead (visor) field mark of the Cliff Swallow became obvious on several of the birds.
 Roger had been confident of his identification but he still had given us the time to come to that conclusion ourselves.
 I certainly appreciated that.

 We drove up to the porte cochère of Selva Verde and filed off the bus.
 After a brief orientation to the property and our afternoon, we headed to our rooms along the extensive series of covered walkways lined with lovely plantings and feeders attracting birds.
 Oh, yes—we were definitely in the rainforest now!
 El Río Sarapiquí cuts through the grounds—a truly lovely setting.
 We stayed in the River Lodge rooms.
 Our room was one of 4 that shared walls; we could hear our neighbors when we were in the bathroom (the bathrooms shared an inner wall).
 But otherwise, noise was not a problem.
 I noted that again, we had no air conditioning or television.
 (How much more of a pampered Norteamericano could I be?)
 Not having a television was turning out to be a godsend—I had 2 good novels on my Kindle and I was thoroughly enjoying them.
 Also, the holiday from the world news was just delightful.
 Given it was quite hot and humid at mid-day, though, I worried that sleeping might be a challenge with only a ceiling fan.
 However, the room was 79o when we hit the hay and switched off the ceiling fan around 10 p.m. and was 71o early the next morning.
 No problema.
-Below, left to right, are photos of our cluster of rooms, the open-air lounge under the dining room, and the stairs leading to the dining room (which overlooks the Sarapiquí).
+Below are photos of our cluster of rooms (left) and the open-air lounge under the dining room (right).